-Students who have successfully completed Digital Photography can continue to build their skills in this course.
+Students who have successfully completed Photography I can continue to build their skills in this course.
 In addition to regular in-class and field assignments, students will learn how cameras are built and how film (analog) photography works.
 Advanced photography students may also use this course to help prepare portfolios for college admissions as photography majors.
-(Note: Students are required to bring a camera to class and pay a lab fee for printing).
-Photo printing is required and phone cameras are not acceptable as equipment for class.
+(Note: Students are required to have a digital camera, SD card and flash drive for class) Photo printing is required and phone cameras are not acceptable as equipment for class.